 Irina Antonova

-In this article, we will figure out how to test hearing in children.
+In this article we will figure out how to test hearing in children.

-What is the risk of hearing impairment?
+What are the consequences of hearing loss?

-The ear is arranged as follows:
+The ear is designed as follows:

 With the interaction of all departments, sound waves are transmitted, converted into a neural impulse and entering the human brain.